jospueyo/singularity-guide/examples/1-example-postgis-container.md

 postgres=# \q
 ```

-## Step 5: exit the sandbox container
+## Step 5: exit the sandbox
-Now everything is configured, so we can leave the sandbox container.
+Now everything is configured, so we can leave the sandbox.
 ```
 Singularity> su postgres -c "pg_ctl stop"
 Singularity> exit